David Ross (businessman): Personal life

 Ross has a son with Michelle "Shelley" Ross, a former partner whom he did not marry but who happened to have the same surname.
 He has also been in relationships with high-profile women such as Saffron Aldridge and Ali Cockayne.

 Ross's main residence is the 13th-century, Grade I-listed Nevill Holt estate, near Market Harborough, Leicestershire, on which he has spent millions of pounds.
 In addition, he has, or has had, homes in Kensington and Mustique, and in Switzerland, where he spent some time as a tax exile.
 He owned a second country estate, at Brampton Ash in Northamptonshire.
 His stepsister, Fiona, was murdered there in 2006 and, in 2008, he decided to sell it.
-He has a reputation for partying and a love of shooting, pursuing the latter interest with people such as Lineker and Richard Branson.
+He has a reputation for partying and a love of shooting, pursuing the latter interest with people such as Gary Lineker and Richard Branson.
 In 2007, he bought 4500 ha of grouse moor in Yorkshire.